Updated: Dec 30, 2020

 Employment lawyers must interpret how jurors respond to arguments and evidence while arguing a statement.
 They need to interpret witnesses well enough to know whether the evidence of the person is truthful and impartial.
 A savvy employment lawyer must be able to pick up on the mood, gullibility, and sharpness of the courtroom against the subject at hand.

-Lawyers need to process a lot of data, both during law school and while planning a case, and then organize and interpret the data in a rational way.
+California employment lawyers need to process a lot of data, both during law school and while planning a case, and then organize and interpret the data in a rational way.
 If a circumstance refers to more than one law or precedent, lawyers must determine which claim better advances their cause.
 Analytical skills allow an attorney to break down elements of a case in such a way that the issue can be connected to the client's benefit.

 While analytical skills are taught in law school to a degree, they are, by definition, not an ability commonly found in just anybody.
 By the use of analytical skills, individuals such as mathematicians, engineers, and scientists are experts.